abertell/game/README.md

 Known Issues/Inconveniences
 -----
-* Singleplayer can occasionally have inconsistent behavior between level transitions, not sure why
 * Multiplayer does not work
 * Modify panel cannot be used after Singleplayer panel is opened
 * Using "Practice Level" while in-game will cause a crash